 More about TEF

-I am delighted that the University has been awarded silver in the 2017 Teaching Excellence Framework (TEF).
+I am extremely proud that the University of Hertfordshire has been awarded gold in the Teaching Excellence Framework 2018.

 Professor Quintin McKellar, Vice-Chancellor, University of Hertfordshire